-It’s also sometimes used by technical analysts who use Elliott Wave Theory analysis to help identify the beginning and end of each wave in a cycle.
+It’s also sometimes used by technical analysts who adopt the Elliott Wave Principle of analysis to help identify the beginning and end of each wave in a cycle.

 By filtering out “noise” – insignificant price movements that occur within a sustained, long-term trend – the Zig Zag indicator is designed to help traders maintain a profitable market position throughout a sustained trend.

-The Zig Zag indicator draws its own trendlines that are created or adjusted only when there is a price movement greater than a designated percentage amount.
+The Zig Zag indicator draws its own trendlines that are created or adjusted only when a price movement above a designated percentage amount occurs.
 The default value on most versions of the indicator is 5%, meaning that the Zig Zag indicator will not register any fluctuation in price that is less than 5%.
 Traders and market analysts can, of course, set their own minimum percentage values for the indicator.
 Values between 6% and 10% are commonly used variations from the default 5% value.